-Live music is performed on the stage at Roker Cliff Park.
-Military hardware is displayed and members of the British armed services demonstrate and discuss their professions.
-It makes for one of the most popular days out in the northeast, attracting people of all ages.
+Live music was performed on the stage at Roker Cliff Park.
+Military hardware was displayed and members of the British armed services demonstrated and discussed their professions.

-Free to visit, the air show typically draws around a million spectators to Sunderland’s seafront over the course of the weekend.
 One of the most popular family days out in the north east, the summertime event is also a hit with photographers and casual spectators.

-Sunderland’s first air show was held back in 1989.
-It’s become established as Europe’s biggest free airshow.
+It became Europe’s biggest free airshow.
 Subject to the weather, aircraft fly on both the Saturday and Sunday.

 Sunderland Airshow